Trewaters/SifuTrewaters/practice/signIn.md

+- 12/15/2017 Friday post.
+Tomorrow is the Berkeley Javascript Dojo meetup. [ Day 21 of 30 ]
 - 12/14/2017 Thursday post. [ Day 20 of 30 ]
 - 12/13/2017 Wednesday post.
 Slow to move this morning. finding others ot ask for mentions or repost since I waited to post the next meetup. [ Day 19 of 30 ]
 - 12/12/2017 Tuesday post.
 Need to post the event happening Saturday online so others can sign up.
 My promotion channels are not really set up yet so I am flailing a bit.
 Doing things very last minute.
 I am finding Hootesuite a bit more useful than Buffer at the moment.
 Time will tell which works better for me.
 But my post have been made. [ Day 18 of 30 ]